MEEPproject/fpga_shell/README.md

 are the shell_mmcm.tcl file, which configures the clock infrastructure for the whole design, and the shell_qdma.tcl.
 The call to these tcls is mandatory, as it will be explained later.

+## :floppy_disk: ROM information
+The ROM hardcoded in the FPGA Shell (infoROM), stores the following information:
+- Date of the project generation
+- SHA of the Shell
+- SHA of the Accelerator
+- IDs of the active interfaces

+The active interfaces are defined in [accelerator_def](https://wiki.meep-project.eu/index.php/MEEP_Shell#FPGA_SHELL_TCL_building_program "accelerator_def.csv") and parsed in
+[define_shell.sh](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga_shell/-/blob/blanca_ROM/sh/define_shell.sh "define_shell.sh "), where all the aforementioned information gets written in a new file initrom.mem (gets rewritten if it already exists), stored in _misc_ directory inside the parent directory _fpga_shell_.
+When issuing _make project_, the [Makefile](https://gitlab.bsc.es/meep/FPGA_implementations/AlveoU280/fpga_shell/-/blob/blanca_ROM/Makefile "Makefile")  moves the information stored in _initrom.mem_ into the ip.

 ## :woman: Authors